 If, on the other hand, people come away from it without half the answers they wanted, you probably needed to make it twice as long and include supplements -- in the case of an online course, things like workbooks and checklists -- to deliver the most value.

-Unfortunately (if ironically), timing is the one thing that never gets easier, whether it’s your first foray or your second go-around with online courses, because every audience and subject has different needs.
+Unfortunately (if ironically), timing is the one thing that never gets easier, whether it’s your first foray or your second go-around with courses after a failed launch, because every audience and subject has different needs.